BrayFlex/BrayFlex/README.md

 - **AI & Machine Learning**

 ### 🤷 Tech Stack
-I've adopted a new language/software every year, the way I look at tech stacks is:
+I have adopted a new language/software every year, here is how I evaluate tech stacks:
 1. Does it impede me?
 No.
 2. Does it impede the program?
 No.